The Marcia Murray Memorial Fund:

 Dedicated to Research in Suicide Prevention and Survivor Support

 More research is needed to ease the suffering caused by the tragedy of suicide.
 Case reports indicate that Eye Movement Desensitization and Reprocessing (EMDR) therapy may make a difference in suicide prevention and treatment of those who are at high risk of suicide, as well as the treatment of those who have lost a loved one to suicide or been exposed to suicide attempts.
 Solid research is needed to expand our knowledge so that help can become available.
-(Hogberg, 2008; Hughes, 2014; Jarero 2014; Kondo, 2009; Letizia, 2007; Murray, 2012; Proudlock, 2016: Shapiro, 2001.)
+(Abel, 2010; Hogberg, 2008; Hughes, 2014; Jarero 2014; Kondo, 2009; Letizia, 2007; Murray, 2012; Proudlock, 2016; Shapiro, 2001; Solomon, 2000; Spector, 2009.)

 The EMDR Research Foundation is pleased to announce the development of "The Marcia Murray Memorial Fund: Dedicated to Research in Suicide Prevention and Survivor Support."
 All monies donated to this fund will be earmarked for research that investigates EMDR therapy with individuals at high risk of suicide and those who have been impacted by the trauma of suicide loss or exposure to suicide attempts.